Jasata/utu-vm-site/README.md

 # University of Turku - Course Virtualization

+2020-01-10: Version 1.0 release (and first publication) by the end of January 2020.

 A website for university's Course Virtualization project.
 Serves both students (get hypervisor installed and download course specific virtual machine images) and teachers (learn how virtual machines could help running a course, instructions on how to create an virtual machine image, how to get help doing it, uloading and publishing made images).

 **See also:**